LambdaIITH/ftb_Database-Conundrum/README.md

 ## Bug List
 ### Bug 1:
 First and foremost, as soon as he starts his project starts up, he sees a "Cannot GET /" message.
+He had already made an HTML file for "/".
 He must solve this bug, so that he can see the option to Connect to his MongoDB Database.
 Here's what the expected outcome looks like:

 ![Expected Outcome](./Expected/Bug1.png "Bug1")

-<b> Note: </b> You are NOT supposed to make any new routes, or modify the existing routes.
+<b> Note: </b> You are NOT supposed to make any new routes, or modify the existing endpoints.

 ### Bug 2:
 After solving the silly error, the next error is that, as soon as he clicks on the Button, ideally he should be redirected to the "/success-page" url.
 But nothing is happening.
 Your task is to make sure it automatically redirects to the "/success-page" url, 'by hook or by crook'.